 Praised for her “crystalline voice with the chic and class of Grace Kelly,” soprano, Micaëla Oeste, regularly appears at many of the worlds largest venues in both concert and opera.
 In the 2017-18 season, Micaëla makes her debut at Lincoln Center’s David Geffen Hall with the Strauss Symphony of America for the Salute to Vienna concert series.
-She will join Placido Domingo for concerts in Odense, Denmark in the Sparkekassen Fyn Arena and in Ljubljana, Slovenia at the Arena Stozice.
+She will join Placido Domingo for concerts in Odense, Denmark, Ljubljana, Slovenia, Boston and Guatemala City.
 She will also make her debut at Opera Idaho as Stella in Previn's Streetcar named Desire.
-Micaëla will also return to Opera de Monte-Carlo as Niece 1 in Benjamin Britten’s “Peter Grimes” and will make her Berlin debut with Stone Opera as Musetta in La Boheme.
+Micaëla will return to Opera de Monte-Carlo as Niece 1 in Benjamin Britten’s “Peter Grimes” and will make her Berlin debut with Stone Opera as Musetta in La Boheme.

 In concert form, Micaëla was recently seen alongside Mr. Domingo in Denmark, Tokyo, Macau, Budapest and Regensburg, Germany for the Thurn und Taxi’s Festival.
 She also made her Vienna Konzerthaus debut with violinist Zoltan Maga and her Carnegie hall debut with the American Symphony Orchestra.
 Micaëla also had the honor to perform for the celebration of the canonization of Pope John Paul II in Poznan, Poland.